I’m owning 7 thermoses.

 10. Essential oils

-Put 2-3 tablespoon of tea tree oil together with warm water.
+Put 2-3 tablespoons of tea tree oil together with warm water.
 This option is great because you can leave this mix overnight and nothing bad happens to the surface.

 Rinse with soapy water in the morning and let it dry.
 The only minus is that tea tree oil has a strong odor.